joseph-a-levine/authoring/_older/november_2022.md

 Alternatively, maybe everything sounds more virtuous in prose, and all true consequentialist texts should be written in verse.]

-I vastly underestimated the scale of my goal to read everything published by Ursula Le Guin this year; I was happy to just finish the Earthsea and Hainish books.
-But

 In 2021, I read everything published by George Orwell or Eric Blair.{% sidenote "1984ex" "Except for *1984*, out of pique. " %}